firesim/firesim/docs/Advanced-Usage/Miscellaneous-Tips.rst

 To do so, click the gear in the top right of the AWS management console.
 From there, you should see a checkbox for ``fsimcluster``.
 Enable it to see the column.

-FPGA Dev AMI Remote Desktop Setup
+FPGA Dev AMI / FireSim Base AMI Remote Desktop Setup
 -----------------------------------

 To Remote Desktop into your manager instance, you must do the following: